3 March 2026

 I loved the clinical care, and I thrived when supporting complex births, but I was (and still am) perpetually frustrated by clinical priorities consistently overriding emotional or holistic care for no good reason.
 My approach was genuinely well-rounded, and that doesn't sit comfortably within the systemic pressures currently facing the NHS and its staff.

 No matter how much emphasis we put on human rights, the NMC Code, the NHS Constitution for England, or the 6Cs (the core values framework introduced in the 2012 Compassion in Practice strategy), the system frequently struggles to uphold these standards due to the wider pressures on the service.
-This inevitably creates a toxic culture where staff often feel burnt out, and families and staff alike can be let down - sometimes traumatised.
+This inevitably creates a toxic culture where staff often feel burnt out, and families and staff alike can feel (and be) let down - sometimes even traumatised.

 This is where the safety of maternity care often crumbles.